-- Are prohibited from the putting green and are not permitted entry into a bunker or penalty area (other than to search for a player's ball). - May use a distance-measuring device or compass to gather information on distance or direction per the NSAA policy. - Are outside influences and are not treated as part of the player's side.
+- Are prohibited from the putting green and are not permitted entry into a bunker or penalty area (other than to search for a player's ball). - May use a distance-measuring device or compass to gather information on distance or direction per NSAA policy. - Are outside influences and are not treated as part of the player's side.
 However, a player is responsible for certain actions of another person, including his advice giver, under Rule 1.3c(1).
-A penalty may apply when: - The player's advice giver takes an action that would breach the Rules if taken by the player or caddie and that advice giver does so at the player's request or while acting with the player's authority. - The player sees his advice giver about to take an action concerning the player's ball or equipment that he knows would breach a Rule if taken by the player or caddie and does not take reasonable steps to object or stop it from happening.
+A penalty may apply when: - The player's advice giver takes an action that would breach the Rules if taken by the player and the advice giver does so at the player's request or while acting with the player's authority. - The player sees his advice giver about to take an action concerning the player's ball or equipment that he knows would breach a Rule if taken by the player or caddie and does not take reasonable steps to object or stop it from happening, such as the advice giver taking an action to improve the conditions affecting the player's stroke, in breach of Rule 8.1a.